Lena Cup Review

 Lena Cup Pros:

-- It’s an economical choice, unlike some of the more expensive cups that are over $40 (the Lunette for example).
+- It’s an economical choice, unlike some of the more expensive cups that are $10 or so more (the Lunette for example).
 We love some frugal awesome and we’re sure you do too!

 - The pink colour looks nice and doesn’t get dingy after years of use like the white Diva Cup.

-- Despite the firmness of it, it pops open really easily and most women have no problems with insertion, removal or leakage (see: Menstrual Cup leaking?).
+- Because of the firmness of it, it pops open really easily and most people have no problems with insertion, removal or leakage (see: Menstrual Cup leaking?).

 - Customer service is excellent.
 Numerous people mentioned Emily as going above and beyond in order to help them out with any problem or question that they had.